-The Australian Government remains committed to supporting Ukrainians and their family members who are temporarily in Australia as a result of the war in Ukraine.
+The Australian Government is committed to supporting Ukrainians and their family members who are temporarily in Australia as a result of the war in Ukraine.

 The Department of Home Affairs is progressing visa applications from Ukrainian nationals as a priority, particularly for those with a connection to Australia.

-Since 24 February 2022 the department has granted over 11,500 visas to Ukrainian nationals in Ukraine and thousands more to Ukrainian nationals elsewhere.
-Nearly 11,400 Ukraine national visa holders have since arrived in Australia.
+Since 24 February 2022 the department has granted nearly 15,000 visas to Ukrainian nationals in Ukraine and thousands more to Ukrainian nationals elsewhere.
+Over 34,600 Ukraine nationals have since arrived in Australia.

 Applying for a visa to travel to Australia